donkirkby/donimoes/docs/new_rules.md

 a better solution.

 A solution with fewer moves is always better.
-If two players find solutions with the same number of moves, then the player with fewer points counts as a better solution.
-If they have the same points, then the player who claimed it first counts as a better solution.
-It is a valid solution to say that it's impossible, but any other solution is better.
+If two players find solutions with the same number of moves, then the player with fewer points wins the tie.
+If they have the same points, then the player who said it first wins the tie.

+If there is no solution, then the first player to say it's impossible starts the timer.
+They win the round if no other player can find a solution before the timer ends.

 ### Demonstrate
 Whichever player has claimed the best solution when the timer goes now has to